Learn about actual and potential costs

 Evaluate major factors to mitigate risk

-The supply chain for uniforms carries a moderate level of risk, which hampers buyer power.
-The primary risk is associated with the availability and price fluctuations of the key inputs that go into uniform production.
-Given that uniforms are usually made from polyester and cotton, synthetic fiber manufacturers and cotton...
+The supply chain for uniforms carries a moderate level of risk.
+The primary risk is associated with the availability and price fluctuations of key inputs that go into uniform production.
+Given that uniforms are usually made from polyester and cotton, synthetic fiber manufacturers and cotton producers pose the greatest risk...
 Subscribe to learn more.